-Using Polar Alignment Using Axis Finder Scope
+Polar Alignment Using an Optional Polar Axis Finder Scope

-The Atlas EQ mount comes with a polar axis finder scope (Figure 6) housed inside the right ascension axis of the mount.
+The SkyView Pro EQ mount can be equipped with an optional polar axis finder scope (Figure 7a) housed inside the right ascension axis of the mount.
 When properly aligned and used, it makes accurate polar alignment quick and easy to do.

-Unthread the cap at the base of the mount's right ascension axis to view through the polar axis finder scope.
+To install the polar axis finder scope, remove the cap at the base of the mount's right ascension axis (Figure 7b) and thread the polar axis finder scope into the equatorial mount until tight.